U.S. Supreme Court says no to ruling on constitutionality of college bias response teams - UPI.com

 Describing the group as a "frequent flier of lawsuits against higher-education institutions," Indiana University attorneys urged the court to turn the case away.

-It was rejected by the justices on behalf of a group of anonymous student that Free Speech says wanted to freely express opinions on a number of topics like the biology on transgender people and immigration, which some say is "hate speech."
+The justices rejected the case that was filed on behalf of a group of anonymous students that Free Speech says wanted to freely express opinions on a number of topics like the biology on transgender people and immigration, which some say is "hate speech."

 A "bias incident," according to Indiana University, is "any conduct, speech, or expression, motivated in whole or in part by bias or prejudice meant to intimidate, demean, mock, degrade, marginalize, or threaten individuals or groups based on that individual or group's actual or perceived identities."